EtiennePerot/parcimonie.sh/README.md

 ### systemd service

-If you installed the Arch package, you have a parameterized systemd service called `parcimonie@`.
-The parameter refers to an environment file in `/etc/parcimonie.sh.d`; for example, `parcimonie@hello` reads the environment variables from `/etc/parcimonie.sh.d/hello.conf`, and runs `parcimonie.sh` with it.
+If you installed the Arch package, you have a parameterized systemd service called `parcimonie.sh@`.
+The parameter refers to an environment file in `/etc/parcimonie.sh.d`; for example, the `parcimonie.sh@hello` service reads the environment variables from `/etc/parcimonie.sh.d/hello.conf`, and runs `parcimonie.sh` with it.

 A sample configuration file is provided at `/etc/parcimonie.sh.d/sample-configuration.conf.sample`.